Glenn Kham Wakam MD

 Summary

-- Dr. Glenn Wakam is a general surgeon based in Cleveland, OH, with subspecialties in hepatobiliary surgery, pancreas, and transplantation.
-He completed his medical education at the University of California San Francisco School of Medicine in 2016 and underwent surgical residency at the University of Michigan from 2016 to 2023.
-Dr. Wakam is currently pursuing a fellowship in abdominal transplant surgery at the Cleveland Clinic Foundation, which began in 2023 and will conclude in 2025.
-His research contributions are published in reputable journals such as New England Journal of Medicine, Annals of Surgery, Transplantation, and others, with topics ranging from predictive systems in surgery to transplantation trends and surgical education.
+- Dr. Glenn Wakam is a general surgeon based in San Diego, CA, with subspecialties in hepatobiliary surgery, pancreas, and transplantation.
+He graduated from the University of California San Francisco School of Medicine in 2016 and completed his surgical residency at the University of Michigan in 2023 and an abdominal transplant surgery at the Cleveland Clinic Foundation in 2025.
+Dr. Wakam is currently an Assistant Professor of Transplant and Hepatobiliary at UC San Diego.
+He has experience in liver and renal transplantation.
+His research includes publications in reputed journals like New England Journal of Medicine, Annals of Surgery, JAMA Open, and the American Journal of Kidney Diseases, with some of his work being cited multiple times by other researchers.

 Education & Training